suchitakulkarni/Ramchandran_dashboard/README.md

 backbone dihedral angles (phi, psi) consistent with Ramachandran constraints.

-Built as a demonstration of understanding conformational sampling problems in enzyme space, using five structurally diverse proteins from the PDB:
+Built as a demonstration of understanding conformational sampling problems in enzyme space, using five structurally diverse proteins from the PDB (https://www.rcsb.org/):
 1BRS (Barnase-Barstar), 1TIM (TIM-barrel), 2LZM (T4 lysozyme),
 1UBQ (Ubiquitin), 1VII (Villin headpiece).

+We have about 2000 data samples in the training.

 ---